jvas-fms/hack2023-airbyte-dbt-transform/airbyte_dbt/README.md

-Welcome to a very basic dbt project!
+# Airbyte-dbt Demo

+## Basic transformation to demo Airbyte

-This project is to demo transformations in Airbyte, and was created for Hackathon 2023
+This very basic project is to see how to apply dbt transformations to Airbyte connections.